 If an Owner or Member Agency chooses to rejoin the CHS User Group they shall pay the then current license fee(s) for the system they will be utilizing and after meeting all other requirements, will become a “Member Agency” as defined herein.

-Section 4.

-An Owner Agency that terminates their participation in the CHS User Group and then, chooses to rejoin the CHS User Group, they may once again proportionally participate in the distribution of any license fees, distribution fees, and/or royalties received from the sale or distribution of the PH-Doc software after fully meeting all financial and other obligations.
+An Owner Agency that terminates their participation in the CHS User Group and then, chooses to rejoin the CHS User Group, may once again proportionally participate in the distribution of any license fees, distribution fees, and/or royalties received from the sale or distribution of the PH-Doc software after fully meeting all financial and other obligations.
 Under no circumstances will an Owner Agency receive any distribution if they are not a member of the CHS User Group at the time funds are received.

-Article VI
+Article VI: Terms of Use

 Section 1.
+Intellectual Property

 All CHS User Group participants (Owner, Member, and Licensee) by their participation in the CHS User Group, acknowledge that the PH-Doc and all other software managed by the CHS User Group is the proprietary intellectual property of MnCCC and, these participants and all of their officials, officers, staff, contractors, volunteers and others shall not sell, license, distribute, or otherwise transfer MnCCC’s source or object code; system or user documentation; file, report or screen formats; any concepts or formulas or any derivatives thereof without the written permission of the MnCCC Board.

 Section 2.
+Modifications to Software

 CHS User Group members who modify or alter or have modified or altered any MnCCC software shall hold the MnCCC, the CHS User Group, as well as MnCCC contractors and selected vendors harmless for any claims resulting from such changes or modifications and/or their use of the altered software.

 Section 3.
+Dissolution of the User Group

-If the CHS User Group were to no longer exist, a recommendation would be made to MnCCC to release the source code to the current owner agencies so they could continue to maintain the system at their own expense.
+If the CHS User Group were to no longer exist, a recommendation would be made to MnCCC to release the source code to the current Owner Agencies so they could continue to maintain the system at their own expense.

-Article VII
+Article VII: Amendments

 Section 1.
+Amending the Rules and Regulations

-These rules and regulations may be amended by the full CHS User Group with an affirmative vote of a majority of Voting Members in attendance at the Annual Meeting, or any other duly-called meeting of the Voting Members, or by any or by any electronic or mailed ballot circulated in lieu of such meeting, provided that notice of such proposed amendment shall have been given in writing or by electronic notice at least ten (10) days in advance to all Members.
+These Rules and Regulations may be amended by the full CHS User Group with an affirmative vote of a majority of Voting Members in attendance at the Annual Meeting, or any other duly-called meeting of the Voting Members, or by any or by any electronic or mailed ballot circulated in lieu of such meeting, provided that notice of such proposed amendment shall have been given in writing or by electronic notice at least ten (10) days in advance to all Members.

-Section 2.

 These rules are subject to approval by the MnCCC Board.

 (End of CHS Rules and Regulations)